thasinurmohian/Smart-Budget-Tracker/README.md

-# Smart-Budget-Tracker
-Smart Budget Tracker is a C++ console app for managing personal finances.
-Users can add income/expenses, view history, delete transactions, analyze spending by category, export data to CSV, and check balance.
-Color-coded output makes tracking finances simple and clear.
+Smart Budget Tracker is a console-based C++ application designed to help users manage their personal finances efficiently.
+It allows users to record income and expenses, view transaction history, delete entries, analyze spending by category, export data to Excel-compatible CSV files, and check the current balance.
+With a simple interface and colored output for better readability, this tool provides an easy way to track and visualize financial habits.